chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/OldgLogger/index.rst

-gLogger
+The old version of gLogger
 ============

-*gLogger* is the current logging solution within DIRAC.
-It allows developers to create informational, warn or error messages in the middleware.

-In this document, we will focus on functionalities proposed by the logger and its integration in the middleware.
+**This is the old version of gLogger.
+You should not read this part if you are new in the DIRAC developpment.**

 Logger creation
 ---------------